Canon 5D Mark III versus Sony RX10 IV

 The RX10 IV is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.

-So what is the bottom line?
-Is the Canon 5D Mark III better than the Sony RX10 IV or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 5D Mark III or the Sony RX10 IV – has the upper hand?
 The listing below highlights the relative strengths of the two models.